-If possible, submit your request 30-60 days before your lease end date.
-This gives your landlord enough notice so that when they find the next tenant, they can set their move in date for when you’ve already left.
+If possible, submit your lease extension letter 30-60 days before your lease end date.
+This gives your landlord enough notice so that when they find the next tenant, they can set their move-in date for when you've already left.

 Give your landlord something in return

-Be proactive in letting your landlord know that you’re willing to pay for this extended time.
-Calculate the daily rate of rent you pay based on a 30-day cycle, then offer a pro-rated rent based on the total days of your extension.
+Be proactive in letting your landlord know that you're willing and expecting to pay for this extended time.
+Calculate the daily rate of rent you pay based on a 30-day cycle, then offer a prorated rent based on the total days of your extension.
 So, if your monthly rent is $1,000 and you need to stay an extra week, the rent for the extension period would be $250.

-This is a great place to start, and certainly a reasonable offer, but don't be surprised if your landlord hikes up the cost of occupying the apartment during the extension – it’s a pretty common practice.
-Think about it like a convenience charge.
+This is a great place to start, and certainly a reasonable offer, but don't be surprised if your landlord hikes up the cost of occupying the apartment during the extension — it's a pretty common practice.
+Think of it as a convenience charge.
 The alternative to paying a little more is not having a place to stay, moving your things multiple times and wasting money on temporary storage space, so it's worth it for just a short period.

 Prepare in advance

-To avoid the potentially awkward situation of asking for a lease extension toward the end of your time in the apartment, consider adding a clause to your lease when you sign it that speaks to this situation.
+To avoid the potentially awkward situation of asking for a lease extension toward the end of your time in the apartment, consider adding a clause to your lease when you sign it that addresses this situation.

-Regardless of how you word it in your lease, it’s important to read through the entire document carefully to ensure you’re protected as the tenant during your term of occupancy.
+Regardless of how you word it in your lease, it's important to read through the entire document carefully to ensure you're protected as the tenant during the term of occupancy.

-There’s no guarantee that your move-out date from your current place and your move-in date for your new apartment will be the same.
-Lease terms vary, especially if you’re moving during an off-period of transition.
-Working with your landlord to negotiate a lease extension is one of the best options to keep your stress levels in check during your move, so don’t be afraid to ask.
+There's no guarantee that your move-out date from your current place and your move-in date for your new apartment will be the same.
+Working with your landlord to negotiate a lease extension is one of the best options to keep your stress levels in check during your move, so don't be afraid to ask.
 The worst thing your landlord will say is no!